 The closed exam will involve the evaluation of both the written thesis and the student's ability to answer questions regarding their research.
 The committee must receive a completed copy of the dissertation no later than 2 weeks before the exam.
-Failure to submit the Thesis to the committee by the deadline may result in the exam being cancelled and rescheduled.
-The DGS will be the final determiner regarding whether to postpone the exam for failure to provide the Thesis in a timely manner.
+Failure to submit the Thesis to the committee by the deadline may result in the exam being canceled and rescheduled.
+The DGS will be the final determiner regarding whether to postpone the exam for failure to provide the Thesis promptly.